 GEN catalyzes communities for a regenerative world.
 It is a growing network of regenerative communities and initiatives that bridge cultures, countries, and continents.

 GEN builds bridges between policy-makers, governments, NGOs, academics, entrepreneurs, activists, community networks and ecologically-minded individuals across the globe in order to develop strategies for a global transition to resilient communities and cultures.

-Is an international NGO which provides students of all ages and cultural backgrounds with knowledge and skills to design a thriving society.
+Gaia ED is an international NGO which provides students of all ages and cultural backgrounds with knowledge and skills to design a thriving society.
 We teach our students how to use energy and resources with greater efficiency, distribute wealth equitably, and make quality of life the focus of future thinking.
 Our learners become Changemakers, capable of playing active roles in transitioning their communities to sustainable and regenerative practices, lifestyles and infrastructures.